oezgeclnk/QoE_irap2_pipeline/README.md

 emulation.py: This script is used for emulating bad network conditions during the operation. (see documentation)

 QTSapp folder: Manuals for QTS App & Portal, as well as the apk file to install the app

+short_paper_QoE: our paper on "Machine Learning based KPI Monitoring of Video Streaming Traffic for QoE Estimation"